j-ble/MasteringEthereum/README.md

 A guided, hands-on journey through *Cyfrin Updraft* & *Mastering Ethereum* by Andreas M. Antonopoulos and Gavin Wood — implemented by [Jacob Blemaster](https://github.com/j-ble).

 ## Before Starting
-- Keep in mind to run the contracts on the zkSync Sepolia Testnet, Move the contracts that you want to run into the folder './contracts'.
+- Keep in mind to run the contracts on the zkSync Sepolia Testnet, move the contracts that you want to run into the folder named './contracts'.

 ## 📘 About